A workpiece undergoes different machining operations during a manufacturing process, which often renders its surface rough.

 What is Grinding (Machining)?

-Grinding is a finishing process used to refine the surface of the workpiece by removing a fine layer of material to achieve the desired tolerance and surface finish.
+Grinding is a finishing process used to refine the surface of the workpiece by removing a fine layer of material to achieve the desired tolerance.

 There are generally three main mechanisms that drive the grinding process: cutting, plowing, and sliding.